 Here Are Some Problem Critters You may Encounter Living Under Your Deck

-- Raccoons living under your deck can be a fear among any home owner.
+- Raccoons living under your deck can be a fear among any homeowner.
 When raccoons feel cornered or threatened they can lash out at you or your pet.
-Raccoons are always in seek for shelter to have their litters and raise a family of raccoon pups.
-They become very protected over their young and will lash out.
+Raccoons are always in seek of shelter to have their litters and raise a family of raccoon pups.
+They become very protective over their young and will lash out.
 Installing a good deck barrier with hardware cloth will keep out the raccoons.

 - Groundhogs living under your deck can be a nuisance problem to you the homeowner and your pets.
 Groundhogs tend to be an annoyance to dogs more than anything.
 They are not aggressive, but when cornered they can be a threat.
 They have very sharp front teeth and will pack a punch if they bite you.
-Around your deck there might be vegetables and flowers which groundhogs love.
-They will eat away at your plants to.
-Installing a good deck barrier will be your solutions to keep unwanted groundhogs out.
+Around your deck, there might be vegetables and flowers which groundhogs love.
+They will eat away at your plants too.
+Installing a good deck barrier will be your solution to keep unwanted groundhogs out.

 How Much Does Deck Barriers Cost?